g41797/matryoshka-io/kitchen/docs/patterns/slot-and-polynode.md

 Why.

-- Replaces relying on the future await as a completion signal, or a separate shutdown message, with ownership transfer.
+- Replaces relying on the future await as a completion signal, or a separate shutdown message, with handing the mailbox back.

 Details: [API Reference — Transporting infra handles](../api/tags-and-slots.md).